 Finally, I’ve been hiking for years and am confident that while I can hike pretty much anything, I hadn’t cycled more than 20km until 6 weeks before the start of this trip.

-Any why alone?
-Two reasons: 1) I have done all my big adventures with friends, my husband or in a group.
+And why alone?
+Two reasons: 1) I have done all my big adventures with friends, my then-husband or in a group.
 I had never done one alone and wanted to see what I was made of!
 2) There are currently no tours, if you want company, you’ve got to round up your own group!

-So here’s my day by day account of cycling most of the EV 13: Iron Curtain Trail across Finland, and how my trip ended in a way that I could never have predicted!
+So here’s my day by day account of cycling most of the EuroVelo 13: Iron Curtain Trail across Finland, and how my trip ended in a way that I could never have predicted!

-CYCLING THE EV 13, IRON CURTAIN TRAIL IN FINLAND DAY-BY DAY ACCOUNT
+CYCLING THE EUROVELO 13, IRON CURTAIN TRAIL IN FINLAND DAY-BY DAY ACCOUNT

 I arrived in Helsinki and picked up my bike from Bike Planet, it was a great bike and I was very happy with it!
+It was the perfect bike for the Eurovelo 13 cycling trip.
 I stayed overnight at the hip Hotel Helka, which was close to the train station and in the heart of Helsinki!
 The next day I took the train to Savonlinna, where my cycle ride of a lifetime would start!

 Day 1: Savonlinna

-0 – my first day was a rest day!
+My first day on the Eurovelo 13 was a rest day!

 Cycling Route Description: